lukcnt/lukcnt/README.md

 - :desktop_computer: Software Engineer in development.
 - :books: Currently learning C#.
 - :eyes: Interested in Machine Learning.
-- :mailbox: You can contact me on [LinkedIn](https://www.linkedin.com/in/lucas-cantoni/) and [Instragram](https://www.instagram.com/cantoni.lucas/).
+- :mailbox: You can contact me on [LinkedIn](https://www.linkedin.com/in/lucas-cantoni/) or [Instragram](https://www.instagram.com/cantoni.lucas/).

 <!---
 lukcnt/lukcnt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.